FeisalAlaswad/GenClass-Running-Example/README.md

 # 🏛️ Running Example: Library Management System

-This repository demonstrates a complete end-to-end example of generating a UML class diagram from software requirements using a **Library Management System**.
+This repository demonstrates a complete end-to-end example of generating and evaluating a UML class diagram from software requirements using a **Library Management System**.

 ---